Many home care service providers are turning to casual employment to ensure flexibility in meeting client needs and managing budgets.

 - Ability to quickly backfill when staff are ill or away for personal reasons.

-- Try before you buy – organisations can train and utilise staff on a casual basis and when there is a part-time or full-time position available, the organisation will have a good understanding of staff member and whether they are a good fit for the organisation.
+- Try before you buy – organisations can train and utilise staff on a casual basis and when there is a part-time or full-time position available, the organisation will have a good understanding of staff members and whether they are a good fit for the organisation.

 - Lower amount of funds retained in an accumulation fund to cover long service.

-It seems like all the benefits sit with the organisation however, I have met a number of people who are happily employed on a casual basis and wouldn’t swap over to a full or part time position if it were offered to them.
+It seems like all the benefits sit with the organisation, however I have met a number of people who are happily employed on a casual basis and wouldn’t swap over to a full or part time position if it were offered to them.
 Why?

 Benefits for employees

-There are admittedly downsides to working casually, there are no guaranteed hours of work, little perceived job security and no holiday or sick pay or long service entitlements.
-However if you are a long term casual these may be less of a problem.
+There are admittedly downsides to working casually – there are no guaranteed hours of work, little perceived job security and no holiday or sick pay or long service entitlements.
+However, if you are a long-term casual these may be less of a problem.
 If employees can demonstrate a solid history of ongoing casual employment obtaining a loan is less of an issue, and a good employee will find they are often called on to fill extra shifts.
 What are some of the advantages for employees in remote areas being employed casually?

-- Allows people, such as parents, the opportunity to work flexibly around their families needs, e.g. evenings or weekends.
+- Allows people (such as parents) the opportunity to work flexibly around their families needs, e.g. evenings or weekends.

-- Receive a higher hourly rate of pay, which may be more beneficial in day to day living, especially where they may have a partner on a fulltime wage.
+- Receive a higher hourly rate of pay, which may be more beneficial in day to day living, especially where they may have a partner on a full-time wage.

-- Ability to maintain or gain a skill set as casual staff have the same rights to education and training as other employees making person more employable, if not to their current employer perhaps to another organisation.
+- Ability to maintain or gain a skill set as casual staff have the same rights to education and training as other employees making a person more employable, if not to their current employer perhaps to another organisation.

-- Allows people who can’t work fulltime the opportunity to work as and when they can, e.g. someone who has a chronic illness but is still capable of working and wishes to remain in the workforce.
+- Allows people who can’t work full-time the opportunity to work as and when they can, e.g. someone who has a chronic illness but is still capable of working and wishes to remain in the workforce.